desktoppr/wbench/README.md

 brew install chromedriver
 ```

-Alternatively you can use firefox with the tool by specifying it on the command line.
-See [Running other browsers](#running-other-browsers)
+Alternatively you can install firefox and use it with wbench.
+See [Running other browsers](#running-other-browsers) for more info.

 ## Usage